Pipi 9 (2023-

 Mikes Notes

 By the end of last year (2022), Pipi 8 was ready for another architectural transformation.
-The successful adoption of global namespaces meant that any internal structure became possible.
+The successful adoption of global namespaces made any internal structure possible.

 Big chunks of the internal engines were then aggregated into complex systems.
 Some had up to 20 engines, all operating independently and interacting.
 These systems were then combined into more extensive systems, etc. So far, there are 300+ engines, and Pipi 9 has emerged.